modelhub-ai/modelhub-engine/docs/source/index.rst

 This documentation is still work-in-progress, bear with us while we are working to finish the implementation and documentation for a first official release.
-However, if you are a little patient and presistent, there should alreadt be enough information here to run models and to contribute your own models to Modelhub.
+However, if you are a little patient and persistent, there should already be enough information here to run models and to contribute your own models to Modelhub.
 So feel free to explore the current status of modelhub contact us with questions and suggestions :)